 WHO IS BEHIND THIS DEVELOPMENT?

-This revolutionary grooved golf grip was invented by Dr. Johnson and developed in conjunction with Howard Twitty.
+This revolutionary grooved golf grip was invented by Dr. Johnson.

 Expectations: The Grooved Golf Grip provides a true innovation for golf grips; a game improvement and enjoyment feature.
 Testing shows most golfers, independent of ability level showed an impact pattern of the driver face that was more compact and closer to the center of the face than with the control driver.
 This should produce a longer and more accurate ball flight due to the consistent center hit on the face.
 This contention was confirmed with a pilot study with PGA tour players.
 The performance was better with 90% of players tested with a golf club they had never seen with a Grooved Golf Grip than a driver perfectly fitted to a PGA Tour player by their sponsoring manufacturer that does not have the Grooved grip.
 It will not correct a flawed golf swing no matter the level of expertise nor instantaneously lower one’s handicap.
 However, early experience has shown surprisingly improvement in consistency, distance and direction with practice and play in a few weeks.